vmware/vmware-aria-operations-integration-sdk/samples/alibaba-cloud-mp/README.md

 Sample Alibaba Cloud Management Pack
 ====================================

 This is a sample management pack that collects some data about Alibaba Cloud ECS Instances and Security Groups.

-For more information, see the walkthrough section of the main SDK README.
+For more information, see the [walkthrough section](../../README.md#extending-an-existing-management-pack).

 This sample can be used as-is, as a reference, or as a starting point for building a more complete Alibaba Cloud Management Pack.